Hindu Temple of Omaha

 Hindu Temple of Omaha is a Hindu Temple in Omaha and serves the Hindu population of the Omaha Metropolitan Area.
 Many members of the Hindu Temple of Omaha are in Medical, Engineering and Computer Science fields within the Omaha area.
-Several members are also students studying at University of Nebraska and Creighton University.
+Several members are also students studying at the University of Nebraska–Lincoln and Creighton University.
 98% of the member population is of Indian descent with the remaining 2% being Nepalese.

 History

-Starting in the 1970s, Hindus started immigrating to Nebraska to be students at University of Nebraska-Lincoln and Omaha to work in Engineering and Medical Fields.
+Starting in the 1970s, Hindus started immigrating to Nebraska to be students at University of Nebraska–Lincoln and University of Nebraska Omaha to work in Engineering and Medical Fields.
 The demand for an area to worship, resulted in informal gatherings in homes or rented rooms at convention centers.
-In 1993, The Hindu Temple of Omaha was created after an Italian restaurant was bought in West Omaha and work began on renovating it and redesigning it to serve as a Permanent Hindu Temple.
-On August 30, 2004, The temple was finished and a Pran Pristhista ceremony was held.
+In 1993, The Hindu Temple of Omaha was created.
+In November of that year, they purchased a defunct Italian restaurant was bought in West Omaha as a meeting place.
+After two years of work of renovation the building August 30th, 2004.
 In 2012, HT Omaha held a prayer for the victims of the 2012 Sikh Temple Shooting with dozens in attendance.